lkopacz/a11y-with-lindsey/src/pages/color-and-accessibility/index.md

 ![Lindsey's color schemes with a variety of them as backgrounds and text colors with contrast ratio next to them](./color_schemes_example.png)

 Once I picked my favorite color schemes, she went above and beyond when she sent me deliverables.
 She gave me about 5 - 6 colors and would use a variety of them together with text and background.
 For each one, she would tell me what the color contrast of that combination was.
 It gave me a lot of confidence that all the colors I was using was at proper contrast and I was using colors appropriately.
 If you'd like to take a look at some of the samples that we went through,  you can [download the color schemes](./ColorSchemes.zip).
+Disclaimer: the source/inspiration photos in the color scheme PDFs were taken off Pinterest.

 ## How to convince a client to change their brand